Commercial Funding Advisor

 Job Description:

-bp has a fantastic opportunity for individuals with experience in corporate and/or structured finance and in being part of an integrated energy company whose strategy is to support the global transition to a low carbon economy.
+bp has a fantastic opportunity for individuals with experience in corporate and/or structured finance to be part of an integrated energy company whose strategy is to support the global transition to a low carbon economy.

 Commercial Funding is a globally diverse team of over 20 corporate finance professionals acting as trusted financial advisors to bp businesses providing financial market insight and effective expertise in structuring complex financing transactions.
 The team is split across London, Singapore and Houston.